 Besides developing patience through a long day of Ramadan fasting, one also develops an attitude of gratitude.
-For example, to many, the most precious thing at sunset is simply a water bottle and a couple of dates.
+For example, for many, the most precious thing at sunset is simply a water bottle and a couple of dates.
 Fasting teaches us not to take anything for granted.
-Think of all of the blessings that Allah has bestowed upon you and your family as special gifts for you.
-Do not allow people’s possessions of basic blessings (like sight, health, shelter …etc.) make you feel that you are not special in sharing those blessings as well.
-Ramadan reminds us to recognize basic provisions as special.
+Think of all the blessings Allah has bestowed upon you and your family as unique gifts for you.
+Do not allow people’s possessions of elemental benefits (like sight, health, shelter, etc.) to make you feel that you are not unique in sharing those blessings.
+Ramadan reminds us to recognize introductory provisions as unique.
 Thank Allah for the ability to drink clean water!
-This sense of gratitude will lead any sane person to the worship and obedience of Allah Who is the source of our existence and survival.
+This sense of gratitude will lead any sane person to the worship and obedience of Allah, Who is the source of our existence and survival.

 Action Point: I am determined to develop an attitude of gratitude.
-(Remember that observing Salah, thanking people, helping others and acknowledging Allah’s blessings are all examples of demonstrating the value gratitude.)
+(Remember that observing Salah, thanking people, helping others, and acknowledging Allah’s blessings are all examples of demonstrating the value of appreciation.)

-In the Quran, the rights of Allah and the rights of people are usually connected.
+In the Quran, the rights of Allah and the rights of people are connected.
 Notice, for instance, how Salah or ritual prayer (the right of Allah) is frequently associated with Zakah or charity (the right of people).
-In Ramadan, we feel the hunger and thirst of millions of people in the world, and thereby develop a strong sense of empathy for them.
-This empathy turns into action in Ramadan.
-This is a month of fasting, prayer and giving.
-Giving undoubtedly purifies our hearts from greed and living a self-centered life.
+In Ramadan, we feel the hunger and thirst of millions of people globally, thereby developing a strong sense of empathy for them.
+This empathy turns into action in Ramadan, a month of fasting, prayer, and giving.
+Giving purifies our hearts from greed and living a self-centered life.

-In Islam, for an action to be moral and accepted by Allah, it is not enough that the action be good.
-The motive behind the action has to be good and the action has to be intended for seeking the pleasure of Allah.
-This is called ‘Ikhlas, the opposite of which is Riya’; that is, doing something seeking people’s approval and praise, not Allah’s pleasure and glory.
-During our fast, we stay away from food and drinks and other invalidators of fasting even if no one is watching us.
-In doing so, we are trained to live in the presence of Allah and do good deeds to glorify Him alone.
+In Islam, for an action to be moral and accepted by Allah, it is not enough that the action is good.
+The motive behind the action has to be good, and the action has to be intentional for seeking the pleasure of Allah.
+This is called ‘Ikhlas, the opposite of Riya’; that is, doing something seeking people’s approval and praise, not Allah’s pleasure and glory.
+We stay away from food and drinks and other invalidators of fasting during our fasting even if no one is watching us.
+In doing so, we train to live in the presence of Allah and do good deeds to glorify Him alone.